Code-Institute-Submissions/datacentric-project/README.md

 - Create a secure user account, enabling them to list items online
 - Search for items, either by entering keywords into a search bar, or by searching items categorised by gender
-- List items by entering information into a form and uploading an image to be displayed on site
+- List items by entering information into a form and uploading an image to be stored in the database displayed on site
 - Manage, update and delete listings within their own secure account page

 Other features include: